Safe, Thriving and Connected Program

 Counselling for caregivers and family members

 REFOCUS also offers individual counselling to family members and caregivers so they can help the child restore safe and respectful behaviours.
-CASA also runs psycho-educational support groups for parents with children displaying problematic sexualised behaviours.
+CASACV also runs psycho-educational support groups for parents with children displaying problem sexual behaviours.

-The REFOCUS program reflects the principals of the CEASE Standards of Practice for problem sexual behaviours and sexually abusive treatment programs
+The REFOCUS program reflects the principals of the CEASE Standards of Practice Guidelines.

 How can my child join this program?